-- to examine and define the role and responsibilities of staff in all areas of the early years and childcare workforce;

-- to improve workforce planning, to ensure that there are adequate staff numbers in each area;

-- to ensure that qualifications and training are appropriate for the different sectors of the workforce and meet the needs of children and families, now and in the future;

-- to provide greater opportunities for staff in one area of the workforce to move to another;

-- to consider the potential implications of this work for pay and conditions.
+- to examine and define the role and responsibilities of staff in all areas of the early years and childcare workforce; - to improve workforce planning, to ensure that there are adequate staff numbers in each area: - to ensure that qualifications and training are appropriate for the different sectors of the workforce and meet the needs of children and families, now and in the future; - to provide greater opportunities for staff in one area of the workforce to move to another; - to consider the potential implications of this work for pay and conditions.

-One key area of work that is currently being taken forward by the Scottish Government in conjunction with the SSSC is the development of a new award for managers of children's day care services.
+One key area of work that is currently being taken forward by the SSSC on behalf of the Scottish Government is the development of a new award for managers of children's day care services.
 This award is at Level 9 on the SCQF.